vincentdelitz/tutorial-passkeys-php-symfony-webcomponent/README.md

 # Complete PHP Symfony integration example for Corbado's passkey-first web component
 > :warning: **This repository is no longer maintained**.
-Please have a look at our [new PHP Laravel passkeys repository](https://github.com/corbado/example-passkeys-php-symfony), which is the successor of this repository.
+Please have a look at our [new PHP Symfony passkeys repository](https://github.com/corbado/example-passkeys-php-symfony), which is the successor of this repository.

 This is a sample implementation of frontend and backend where the Corbado web component is integrated.